 Now, automatic updates are great to get the default styling for each state, but if you want to customize the appearance for different states, you can disable automatic updates and update the configurations yourself instead.

-This method is always called before your cell first displays and will be called again anytime the configuration state may have changed so you can configure your cell for the new state.
+This method is always called before your cell first displays and will be called again any time the configuration state may have changed, so you can configure yourself for the new state.

 Configurations work best when there's a single place in your code that handles setting them up and applying them to your cell.

 If you're using a custom cell subclass, this new method, updateConfiguration(using state, is the best place to do that.

 This method is also a great place to centralize any other setup or updates to your cell.

 For example, if you're using the new collection view list cell, you can use this method to update the tint color of your cell accessories for different states.